akshitsinha/TicTacToe/README.md

 ### Prerequisites

-* Make sure you have JRE 8 or later installed on your machine.
+* Make sure you have JRE 8 installed on your machine.
 * Download the latest release from [here](https://github.com/akshit1729/tictactoe/releases).

 ### Deployment

-Open a terminal window in the same directory where you placed your jar and run the following command.
+Open a terminal window in the same directory and simply run the following.

 ```
 java -jar TicTacToe.jar
 ```
-Alternatively you can open the jar with `Java SE Binary`, if you do not want the console output.

 ## Contributing